IBM/openshift-workshop-was/setup/README.md

 This section contains instructions to access Openshift Clusters for those workshops that use IBM public cloud

+## Prequisite

+You will be given a URL specific to your workshop (e.g. https://<workshop name>.mybluemix.net/), and a lab key through email one day before the workshop session.
+The information will be used for the cluster assignment in the workshop.

 ## Create a free IBM Cloud Account ID

+- If you have already an IBM ID, you may proceed to next section ##Cluster assignment.
-If you don't already have an IBM Cloud Account ID, point your browser to https://cloud.ibm.com and select `Create an IBM Cloud account`.
+- If you don't have an IBM ID, point your browser to https://cloud.ibm.com and select **Create an IBM Cloud account** to request the ID.
 You may use any email, including personal email.
-No credit card needed.
+No credit card is needed.

 Note: You may optionally deactivate your account after the lab.
 However, we encourage you to keep your account for future labs.